4 Speed and 5 Speed Transmissions

 to post his correspondence with me, which I did the majority of, on that LIST.

 In the article you are reading I have added further comments from private communications from several experts in this area, and also my own input.
 What follows is information from quite a few sources.
 This article you are now reading, in original shortened form, was submitted & commented upon, & generally approved, by transmission experts.
-This article, well, the circlipless information especially, has since been updated by ME a number of times, and has not been re-submitted, but I believe it to be 100% accurate, and would be accepted by ALL the transmission experts.
-Any such that report to me that they have a problem/comment/disagreement are INVITED to submit such to me, with the understanding that I will feel free to publish their name, and comments, and will be likely to do so.
+The circlipless information and other information, has since been updated by ME a number of times, and has not been re-submitted, but I believe it to be 100% accurate, and that it would be accepted by ALL the transmission experts.
+If you have a problem/comment/disagreement, you are INVITED to submit such to the Airheads LIST.

 Many private owners have overhauled their own